Home / About Porphyria

 Treatment success!
 Kuhnel in her Paper "HCP in Germany" found treating the patient with Normosang infusions of heme (The name for the non US version Panhematin) could reverse the abnormal fecal porphyrin profile in patients with HCP.

-In the US there is currently only 2 of the 4 enzymes in the Acute Porphyria's that have testing: Aminolevuelenic Acid Dehydratase whole blood ALAD (for ALAD) and Porphobilnigen Deainase PBGD (for AIP).
+The PBGD whole blood enzyme test is tied with the PBG urine test as the best tests for AIP according to the research paper "196 patients with AIP".
+In the US there is currently only 2 of the 4 enzymes in the Acute Porphyria's that have testing: Aminolevulinic Acid Dehydratase whole blood ALAD (for ALAD) and Porphobilnigen Deaminase PBGD (for AIP).
 We are working to change this!
-You can donate to us we are working on bring Enzyme testing to the US for HCP and VP, France does them.
+You can donate to us we are working on bringing enzyme testing that is done in France to the US for HCP and VP.
 Enzyme testing for acute porphyria consists of testing four enzymes.
-The enzymes that are tested are Aminolevuelenic acid dehydratase (ALAD) for aminolevulenic acid dehydratase deficiency porphyria (ADP), porphobilinogen deaminase (PBGD) for acute intermittent porphyria (AIP), coproporphyrinogen oxidase (CPOX) for hereditary coproporphyria (HCP), and protoporphyrinogen oxidase (PPOX) for variegate porphyria (VP).
+The enzymes that are tested are Aminolevulinic acid dehydratase (ALAD) for aminolevulinic acid dehydratase deficiency porphyria (ADP), porphobilinogen deaminase (PBGD) for acute intermittent porphyria (AIP), coproporphyrinogen oxidase (CPOX) for hereditary coproporphyria (HCP), and protoporphyrinogen oxidase (PPOX) for variegate porphyria (VP).
 In those with acute porphyria, the enzyme are deficient by approximately half in a heterozygous carrier in AIP, HCP, and VP, to a almost a full loss of the enzyme function in ALAD and homozygous AIP HCP and VP.

-*False negatives in PBGD enzyme testing in AIP occur in up to 16% of patients with AIP.
+False negatives occur for the PBGD enzyme test in AIP in up to 16% of patients with AIP.

-*A low PBGD or ALAD but not diagnostically low enough for either disease could indicate another porphyria is present, it was found that Variegate Porphyria patients may also have low PBGD, our org has an HCP patients records who also had below normal PBGD, so please do through porphyria testing which is all available if a low enzyme is seen.
+A low PBGD but not diagnostically low enough for AIP could indicate another porphyria is present, it was found that Variegate Porphyria and Hereditary Coproporphyria patients may also have low PBGD, our org has an HCP patients records who also had below normal PBGD, so please do thorough porphyria testing which is all available if a low enzyme is seen.
+Low PBGD has been documented in active HCP and VP.

 *Must be refrigerated